Hiking & nature

 How to get there

-Travel comfortably by train to «Hüswil» continue with bus to the stop «Luthern Bad, Dreilindenplatz».
+Travel comfortably by train to «Hüswil» and continue by bus to the stop «Luthern Bad, Dreilindenplatz».

 1 review 5 of 5 stars